tanishxmehta/neurix/README.md

 ## Contributing

-If you encounter a bug or have a feature request, please open an issue in this repository.
+If you encounter a bug or have a feature request, you can open an issue in this repository.